pachovit/echopages/CONTRIBUTING.md

 3. **Running Tests:**

     ```sh
-    make test # Run all tests and mypy
+    make test # Run all tests and pre-commits
     make functional # Runs only BDD tests of features defined in the `features` directory
-    make coverage # Run all tests, compute coverage, and run mypy
+    make coverage # Run all tests, compute coverage, and run pre-commits
     ```

 3. **Running the Application locally:**